emmanueltaiwo/emmanueltaiwo/README.md

 ### Great!
 You have arrived!
 Our encounter will be legendary!!!! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=realemmanuel.realemmanuel&style=flat-square&color=ffeb00)

-I'm a Frontend Engineer. and Technical Writer.
+I'm a Frontend Engineer.

-I am self-taught, and love discussing and writing about web development, tech , and software development.
+I am self-taught, and love discussing and writing about web development, tech, and software development.

 I have built several Projects and written some technical articles for my blog the tech space.